Adultery in literature

 The theme of adultery has been used in a wide range of literature through the ages, and has served as a theme for some notable works such as Anna Karenina and Madame Bovary.
 As a theme it brings intense emotions into the foreground, and has consequences for all concerned.
 It also automatically brings its own conflict, between the people concerned and between sexual desires and a sense of loyalty.

 As marriage and family are often regarded as basis of society, a story of adultery often shows the conflict between social pressure and individual struggle for happiness.

-According to the American author Tom Perrotta, the novel of adultery is one of the leading 19th century literary tradition in Europe and in the United States.
+According to the American author Tom Perrotta, the novel of adultery is one of the leading 19th century literary traditions in Europe and in the United States.
 He states that these novels often feature women whose unhappy marriages push them into seeking romance and illicit sex.
 The main topic of these novels is the rebel-woman who seeks salvation for her unhappy public love-life.

 In the Bible, incidents of adultery are present almost from the start.
 The story of Abraham contains several incidents and serve as warnings or stories of sin and forgiveness.
 Abraham attempts to continue his blood line through his wife's maidservant, with consequences that continue through history.
 Jacob's family life is complicated with similar incidents.

 The following works of literature have adultery and its consequences as one of their major themes.
 (M) and (F) stand for adulterer and adulteress respectively.